Some fun statistics about our families, matching and our website:

 How much traffic does the DSR receive?

-We average around 12,000 visitors and a million hits per month on the Donor Sibling Registry website.
+We average more than 15,000 unique visitors and 1.7 million hits per month on the Donor Sibling Registry website.

 What is the typical age of donor offspring who post on the DSR?